okfriansyah-moh/shorts-generator/README.md

 - **Module isolation**: modules communicate only through frozen DTOs in `contracts/`, no cross-module imports
 - **Orchestrator authority**: only the orchestrator calls modules, writes to the database, and handles checkpointing
 - **Database adapter**: all database access through `database/adapter.py` — modules never touch the database directly
+- **Platform isolation**: one platform failing never blocks another; clip is published if at least one platform succeeds

+---

 ## Documentation